 You must moisturize your skin well before stepping out into the sunlight.
-It is wise to apply sunscreen with SPF, especially on your face, to offer protection from UV radiation.
+It is wise to apply sunscreen with an SPF of at least 20 if you are spending more than 1 hour in the sun.
+That’s especially important on your face, to offer protection from UV radiation.
 You can also protect your lips with a lip balm with SPF.

 Reapply sunscreen after 2 hours and keep changing your position frequently.